SOM Foundation: Robert L. Wesley Award

 In 2020, the SOM Foundation created the Robert L. Wesley Award—named in honor of the first Black partner at SOM—to support BIPOC undergraduate students enrolled in architecture, landscape architecture, interior architecture, urban design, or engineering programs in the United States.
 Each year, three students will receive a $10,000 award in addition to a yearlong mentorship program that connects the students with leading BIPOC practitioners and educators.
 The awards are unrestricted in their use to best support the needs of students.

 As part of the Robert L. Wesley Award, the SOM Foundation established a mentorship program to support the recipients of the annual award.
 The program is structured around a series of sessions led by a network of leading practitioners and educators.
 Mentors include Paola Aguirre, Germane Barnes, Danei Cesario, Leo Chow, Chris Cornelius, Iker Gil, Roberto Gonzalez, Jia Yi Gu, Joyce Hwang, Ojay Obinani, Quilian Riano, Maria Villalobos Hernandez, Robert L. Wesley, and Amanda Williams.

 Topics

-Each year, the SOM Foundation defines a topic to cultivate new ideas and meaningful research that address the critical issues of our time.
+Each year, the SOM Foundation defines a topic to cultivate new ideas and meaningful research that addresses the critical issues of our time.
 The first topic, “Humanizing High Density,” was introduced in 2018 to complement the newly defined Research Prize, an evolution of the former SOM Prize and Travel Fellowship programs.
 Subsequent topics include “Shrinking Our Agricultural Footprint,” “Examining Social Justice in Urban Contexts,” and "Envisioning Responsible Relationships with Materiality.”
 Today, the topics unite the interdisciplinary work carried out for the Research Prize, European Research Prize, Structural Engineering Fellowship, and China Fellowship.
 An international jury of academics and practitioners, chosen for their expertise on the topic, is assembled for each award to select the recipients and contribute to the overall conversation.